augmentable-dev/gitpert/README.md

 The net effect *should* be a ranked list of authors (contributors) where those who have more recently and more frequently contributed "larger" commits surface to the top.
 An author who committed the initial code many years ago (maybe higher impact) will likely rank lower than an author who has contributed less impactfully, but much more recently (depending on the decay rate and absolute numbers, or course).

 This could be useful for identifying who the best person to review a new code change might be, or who the best person to ask questions or seek help from might be.
-Scores can be done at the repository level, and also for individual files (the most pertinent author for a repository might not be the most pertinent for a directory or file within that repository).
+Scoring can be done at the repository level, and also for individual files (the most pertinent author for a repository might not be the most pertinent for a directory or file within that repository).

 ## Installation